aws/aws-eks-best-practices/content/cost_optimization/cost_optimization.md

 **1.2 Down Scaling**

-As part of controlling costs, apart from Auto-scaling of the Kubernetes cluster nodes and pods, Down-Scaling of resources when not in-use can also a huge impact on the overall costs.
+As part of controlling costs, apart from Auto-scaling of the Kubernetes cluster nodes and pods, Down-Scaling of resources when not in-use can also have an huge impact on the overall costs.
 There are tools like [kube-downscaler](https://github.com/hjacobs/kube-downscaler), which can be used to Scale down Kubernetes deployments after work hours or during set periods of time.

 Installation of kube-downscaler:
 ```